stephenjjbrown/percentile/README.md

 # Percentile
 A simple percentile function for JavaScript (or TypeScript) with linear interpolation, taking O(1) time.
-This is basically an implemetation of the [C = 1 algorithm here](https://en.wikipedia.org/wiki/Percentile)—the same one used by Excel via the PERCENTILE or PERCENTILE.INC formula functions.
+This is basically an implementation of the [C = 1 algorithm here](https://en.wikipedia.org/wiki/Percentile)—the same one used by Excel via the PERCENTILE or PERCENTILE.INC formula functions.

 ## Example
 ```javascript